Phenomkay/heart-disease-prediction-project/README.md

 # Heart Disease Prediction Web Application

+## Objective
+The primary objective of this project is to develop a web application that accurately predicts the likelihood of heart disease based on user-provided health metrics.
+This tool aims to raise awareness and assist users in understanding their heart health risks, enabling them to take proactive measures.

 ## Overview
 This web application predicts the likelihood of heart disease based on user inputs.
 It uses a trained `RandomForestClassifier` to provide real-time predictions with a user-friendly interface.
 The application is built with Python, Streamlit, and Scikit-learn.